ZackWilde27/Z3dPy/README.md

 Up axis is -Y, and Forward axis is -Z. In this case I wanted the mesh to face the camera

 ![image](https://user-images.githubusercontent.com/115175938/235002154-62bb03ad-13f3-4084-b410-aa0074553865.png)

+# FAQ

+I don't get asked questions, but I've compiled a list of mistakes that I've made before

+### return [v1[0] + v2[0], v1[1] + v2[1], v1[2] + v2[2]] TypeError: can only concatenate list (not "int") to list

+When drawing a thing with one mesh, this usually means forgetting to put the meshes in a list: z3dpy.Thing([myMesh], x, y, z)

+### There aren't any errors, but it's a black screen

+If you are drawing the screen using DrawTriangleRGB, keep in mind that it's expecting 0-255, so a normalized vector (0-1) will remain black.
+Use DrawTriangleRGBF() instead, or use a VectorMulF() and multiply it by 255